papermoonio/papermoonio.github.io/papermoon-docs/style-guide/key-resources/templates/wormhole/build-pages.md

 ### Style Subtasks

-For each subtask in the guide, use the heading to list the name of the subtask followed by a numbered list of steps to follow to complete that task.
+For each subtask in the guide, use the heading to list the name of the subtask, followed by a numbered list of steps to follow to complete that task.
 For each numbered step, include the following:

 - **Action to take** - start with a verb